jshogland/SpatialModelingTutorials/README.md

 # Spatial Modeling Tutorials
 SpatialModelingTutorials was developed to demonstrate function modeling, batch processing, and raster_tools functionality, along with various other coding and modelling strategies.

 This collection of Notebooks is meant to demonstrate spatial modeling techniques that use parallel processing and the newly developed [Raster Tools](https://github.com/UM-RMRS/raster_tools) package.
 Most notebooks are designed to run within Google's Colab.
-However, they can also be used locally if [Raster Tools](https://github.com/UM-RMRS/raster_tools) in properly installed on the local machine.
+However, they can also be used locally if [Raster Tools](https://github.com/UM-RMRS/raster_tools) is properly [installed](./install_raster_tools.md) on the local machine.

 To open a notebook within Colab, expand the [Notebooks](/Notebooks) directory and click on a given notebook.
 After the notebook opens in GitHub, click on the “Open in Colab” link (top left).
 Once in Colab you can step through each notebook cell.